Grievances, Coverage Determinations & Appeals

 Same as standard appeal.

-If you would like to learn how many appeals, grievances and exceptions Mercy Care Advantage has processed, please contact our representatives at 602-586-1730 or 1-877-436-5288 (TTY 711), 8:00 a.m. - 8:00 p.m., 7 days a week.
+If you would like to learn how many appeals, grievances and exceptions we have processed, please contact us by:

-As a member of Mercy Care Advantage, you, your authorized representative or your doctor have the right to request a coverage determination or exception for a drug that you feel should be covered for you or to pay for a prescription drug you already bought.
+As a member of Mercy Care Advantage, you, your authorized representative or your doctor has the right to request a coverage determination or exception for a drug that you feel should be covered for you or to pay for a prescription drug you already bought.
 If your pharmacist tells you that your prescription drug claim was rejected, you will be given a written notice that explains how you can request a coverage determination or exception.
 This information is also explained in Chapter 9 of the Evidence of Coverage.

 Mercy Care Advantage has a list of covered Part D prescription drugs called a “formulary.”
 Your network doctor will refer to the formulary and typically prescribe a drug from the formulary that will meet your medical needs.
 Not all prescription drugs are included on the Mercy Care Advantage formulary, and some drugs covered under our formulary may require prior authorization, step therapy or have quantity limits that apply.
 You can view the formulary, prior authorization criteria and step therapy criteria in the Formulary menu on this page.

-A coverage determination is any determination (e.g. an approval or denial) made by Mercy Care Advantage for the following reasons:
+A coverage determination is any determination (e.g., an approval or denial) made by Mercy Care Advantage for the following reasons:

 1. A decision about whether to provide or pay for a Part D drug (including a decision not to pay) because:

-• the drug is not on the plan’s formulary
+• The drug is not on the plan’s formulary

-• the drug is determined not to be medically necessary
+• The drug is determined not to be medically necessary

-• the drug is furnished by an out-of-network pharmacy
+• The drug is furnished by an out-of-network pharmacy

 • Mercy Care Advantage determines that the drug is otherwise excluded under section 1862(a) of the Act (if applied to Medicare Part D) that the enrollee believes may be covered by the plan